amuzetnoM/artifactvirtual/README.md

 > All journal entries are planned to reside inside `/content/journal/`.

-## The Future
+Thought is the only difference between past and the future.
+And a blink is all it takes to transition from yesterday, into tomorrow.

-This is Day 1.
+This, is Day 1.
-> The forest has not yet grown.
+> A forest has not yet been grown.
 > But a seed has been planted, designed to outlast its architects.

 ![Victus](https://img.shields.io/badge/-000000?style=for-the-badge&logo=data:image/svg+xml;base64,PHN2ZyB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIHZpZXdCb3g9IjAgMCAyNTAwIDI1MDAiPjxwYXRoIGZpbGw9IiNGRkZGRkYiIGQ9Ik0xMjUwIDBMMDAgMTI1TDEyNTAgMjUwMEwyNTAwIDEyNXoiLz48L3N2Zz4=&logoColor=FFFFFF)